Invariants and representations of the $\Gamma$-graded general linear Lie $\omega$-algebras

 \section{Invariant theory of general linear Lie $(\Gamma, \omega)$-algebras}

-We study the classical invariant theory (in the sense of \cite{W}) for the general linear Lie $(\Gamma, \omega)$-algebras.
-We develop generalisations of Howe dualities \cite{Ho1, Ho} in the context of Weyl $(\Gamma, \omega)$-algebras.
-This includes the Howe duality for general linear Lie superalgebras \cite{S, CLZ, CW} as a special case (also see \cite{CZ} on Howe duality for orthosymplectic Lie superalgebras).

-We will deduce from generalised Howe dualities the first and second fundamental theorems of invariant theory for $\gl(V(\Gamma, \omega))$ in the symmetric $(\Gamma, \omega)$-algebra setting.
+In this section, we study the classical invariant theory (in the sense of \cite{W}) for the general linear Lie $(\Gamma, \omega)$-algebras.
+Generalisations of Howe dualities \cite{Ho1, Ho} in the context of Weyl $(\Gamma, \omega)$-algebras will be developed, which include the Howe duality for general linear Lie superalgebras \cite{S, CLZ, CW} as a special case (also see \cite{CZ} on Howe duality for orthosymplectic Lie superalgebras).
+We deduce from the generalised Howe dualities the first and second fundamental theorems of invariant theory for $\gl(V(\Gamma, \omega))$ in the symmetric $(\Gamma, \omega)$-algebra setting.
 A Schur-Weyl duality between the general linear Lie $\gl(V(\Gamma, \omega))$-algebra and the symmetric group will also be obtained from generalised Howe dualities.
 This strengthens the double commutant theorem between them proved in \cite{FM}.

-We mention that generalised Howe dualities for quantum general linear (super)groups were proved long ago \cite{LZ, WZ, Z03}, variants of which have been much studied in recent years.
+We mention that generalised Howe dualities for quantum general linear (super)groups were proved long ago \cite{LZ, WZ, Z03}, which have been much studied and generalised in recent years.

 We maintain notation of Section \ref{sect:modules}.
 In particular, we write $V=V(\Gamma, \omega)$ and $\gl(V)=\gl(V(\Gamma, \omega))$.